Time-stamp: <2005-11-14 21:52:38 by MC>

 Web Communities

-I've been somewhat active on the Helgon.net web community for Swedish goths.
+Many years ago I was somewhat active on the Helgon.net (now closed) web community for Swedish goths.
 I started out as Stavrogin, deleted my user profile and came back as Mersault, deleted it again, then came back as Freudedivision, deleted it yet again and came back as KamratS and then changed that name back into Stavrogin.
 Phew.

 I was also active on the Lunarstorm community some years ago, perhaps from 2001 to 2002.
 I was known there as Stavrogin.